"At Last" singer Etta James terminally ill

 The singer has battled obesity and heroin addiction throughout her life.
 She lost more than 200 pounds after undergoing gastric bypass surgery in 2003.

 More recently, she was hospitalized in 2010 with numerous ailments including a bloodstream infection.
-She become ill while being treated for an addiction to painkillers and over-the-counter medicine in a detoxification centre.
+She become ill while being treated for an addiction to painkillers and over-the-counter medicine in a detoxification center.

 James has remained active in the music industry despite her ailments, and she released an album in November this year entitled "The Dreamer."